ryanhanli/Basic-Java-Programs/README.md

 3. AutoClicker(MouseBot and MouseBotInvoker)

 Mouse bot that left clicks based on the user's input(desired number of clicks and delay between clicks).
 Utilizes Java's built-in Robot Class.

+4. HTMLTextParser

+Simple and efficient java program that scrapes the entirety of a websites HTML, but only extracts the text(written content).

+5. WebCrawler

+Recursive web crawling program that will continuously build a list of website based on the initial URL.